 - eCheck or eSavings

-MyUH offers an installment payment plan.
-Select the Extension Term when making your payment.
+MyUH offers an installment payment plan for the Fall and Spring terms.
 Carefully read the payment plan information before selecting this option.
-Payment plan is not available for the Summer Extension term.
+Payment plan is not available for the Summer Session or Summer Extension terms.

 Third-Party Sponsor Scholarship Payment